Limitation of Characterizing Implicit Regularization by Data-independent Functions: Overlapping Recipes

 \subsection{Main Theorems}

-In this subsection, we summarize our examples based on the Overlapping Recipes above.
-Complete proof of the results are given in the appendix.
-Let
+In this subsection, we summarize our examples based on the Two-point and One-point Overlapping recipes.
+Complete proof of the results are given in Appendix.
+Both theorems consider the following class of functions

-\begin{theorem} Based on the Two-point Overlapping Recipe, we have \begin{itemize} \item [(a)] For any $k \in \sN$, we can construct a $\sigma \in C^k$ following Section \ref{CP1 partA}, such that the implicit regularization for $L$ cannot be characterized by any data-independent function $G: \sR^M \times \sR^M \to \sR$.
+\begin{theorem} Based on the Two-point Overlapping Recipe, we have \begin{itemize} \item [(a)] For any $k \in \sN$, we can construct an activation $\sigma \in C^k$ following Section \ref{Subsection CP1 partA}, such that the implicit regularization for $L$ cannot be characterized by any data-independent function $G: \sR^M \times \sR^M \to \sR$.